aspose-imaging/Aspose.Imaging-Documentation/python-net/developer-guide/manipulating-images/removing-background-from-vector-images/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The Python code example below demonstrates the image processing for background removal.
-To automate this process for vector images, you can list all the desired source file names and specify the `RemoveBackgroundSettings` for each.
-Then, pass these file lists and settings to the function, and utilize the `removeBackground()` method.
+To automate this process for vector images, you can list all the desired source file names and specify the <a href="https://reference.aspose.com/imaging/python-net/aspose.imaging/removebackgroundsettings/">`RemoveBackgroundSettings`</a> for each.
+Then, pass these file lists and settings to the function, and utilize the <a href="https://reference.aspose.com/imaging/python-net/aspose.imaging/vectorimage/#remove_background_settings_29">`removeBackground()` method</a>.
 The resulting images in this example are saved in the PNG raster image format with a transparent background:
 </p>

 {{< gist "aspose-com-gists" "291380aac991e0869dbabba3e60f5225" "remove-background-from-vector-images.py" >}}